CrispNCrispy/Blockchain_Project/README.md

-# Blockchain Project: E-Referral of a PHC to a government hosital using Hyperledger Fabric
+# Blockchain Project: E-Referral of a patient from a PHC to a government hosital using Hyperledger Fabric

-##Status: Currently undergoing
+## Status: Currently undergoing

+### Installation Instructions

+### Network Details